... Skip to content

 According to Williams, the AI system significantly outperforms manual examination.
 In one instance, embryologists spent two days reviewing a sample and found no sperm.
 However, when the same sample was passed through the STAR system, it detected 44 sperm within an hour.
 This demonstrated a considerable leap in accuracy and efficiency, offering a new option to patients previously left with few or no alternatives.

-Also read on How AI Resurrected a 4,000-Year-Old Hymn from Babylon’s Clay Tablets
+Also read: How AI Resurrected a 4,000-Year-Old Hymn from Babylon’s Clay Tablets

 Dr. Zev Williams at Columbia Fertility Center explaining the STAR AI system used in IVF treatment for male infertility.